 Matt & Debbie met and were married in 2004.
 In early 2005, they were at church and met a group that was looking for a tenor singer.
 Matt, who has sang since he was 4, was excited for the opportunity.
 He joined the group, Ambassadors of Grace, and sang with them off & on for a couple of years.
 During this time, our first daughter, Ryleigh Jean, was born.
 Trying to raise a baby, work and being in the group was stressful on the family--and the other members of the group were feeling the call to become a full time ministry--so Matt decided to step away from the group.
-In June 2009, we added another daughter, Emmalee Jane, to our family.
+Another daughter, Emmalee Jane, was soon added to our family.
 After taking a little break from singing, we felt called in early 2011 to start our own ministry.
 We had several engagements during 2011, so we purchased our sound equipment.
 God has blessed us since we have started this ministry and we are truly excited and looking forward to the future.
 We can't wait to see what God has in store for us and how He is going use this ministry for His honor and glory as we continue to grow in Him.

 Joshua 24:15...as for me and my house, we will serve the Lord